'The Boy Who Would Be King' – Rising Offaly footballer Cian Johnson gives us exclusive interview

 “I believe in myself no matter what.
-I know I have the skill to trouble anyone any day I go out - all the pressure is on the person marking me.
+I know I have the skill to trouble anyone, any day I go out - all the pressure is on the person marking me.
 When I go onto the pitch I let the shackles off and express myself.
-Every time I go out is a chance to show how good I am and to just enjoy my football,” he reiterated.
+Every time I go out is a chance to show how good I am and to just enjoy my football."

-His ability and belief is unfathomable in its stature at such a young age, but Cian has noticed the step up in physical requirements to play senior inter-county football.
-“At Minor level I’d have been one of the bigger lads on the team and I could walk through lads, but at senior level it’s the opposite.
+His ability and belief are unfathomable in their stature at such a young age, but Cian has noticed the step up in physical requirements to play senior inter-county football.
+“At minor level I’d have been one of the bigger lads on the team and I could walk through lads, but at senior level, it’s the opposite.
 You're playing against grown men who have been in the gym for years, so you have to be clever about it and stay out of traffic at times,” he explained.

-Cian is also playing far more football than most lads his age, and admits that, “it is tough to fit everything into the seven days of the week between club, county and schools.”
-His youthful exuberance and love of the game poses a risk of player burnout, but this risk is one he is all too aware of.
+Cian is also playing far more football than most lads his age, and admits that “it is tough to fit everything into the seven days of the week between club, county and schools.”
+His youthful exuberance and love of the game pose a risk of player burnout, but this risk is one he is all too aware of.

 “When you are young you are mad for ball and you want to be playing games, but sometimes you have to listen to your body and be sensible about it too.
 In fairness to Stephen Wallace, he’s always been in contact with me to balance my work load as best we can and given me time off whenever I’ve needed it, so I can’t complain.”